apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 <br/>

-Interpreter is a JVM process that communicates to Zeppelin daemon using thrift.
+Interpreter is a JVM process that communicates with Zeppelin daemon using thrift.
-Each Interpreter process can have Interpreter Groups, and each interpreter instance belongs to this Interpreter Group.
+Each Interpreter process can have a interpreter group, and each interpreter instance belongs to this interpreter group.
 (See [here](../../development/writing_zeppelin_interpreter.html) to understand more about its internal structure.)

 Zeppelin provides 3 different modes to run interpreter process: **shared**, **scoped** and **isolated**.
-Also, user can specify the scope of this mode as well: **per user** or **per note**.
+Also, user can specify the scope of these mode as well: **per user** or **per note**.
 These 3 modes give flexibility to fit Zeppelin into any type of use cases.

 In this documentation, we mainly discuss the combination of **per note** mode with **shared**, **scoped** and **isolated** modes for explanation.